enaut/pslink/doc/BuildContainer.md

 ### Run with Database and Environment File Persistence

-For production use with persistent data:
+For production use with persistent data, see the section [Database Setup](#database-setup) for instructions on generating the `.env` and `links.db` files.

+To launch with persistent data run:

 ```bash
 podman run -d --name pslink_container \